odbalapure/go-backend-development/docs/TESTING.md

 You will get the following error after runnng the test
 > cannot connect to db: sql: unknown driver "posgtres"

-So we need to install a postgres drive
+So we need to install a postgres driver
 > go get github.com/lib/pq

 Keep the import to avoid the error